maiahalle/DS105_Group_Final_Project/README.md

 ## Aims

-Our first aim in this project is to see if Democratic and Republican Members of Congress use the same words.
-Secondly, we wanted to see which of the most frequent words lead to increased user engagement.
+Our first aim in this project was to see if Democratic and Republican Members of Congress used the same words frequently.
+Secondly, we wanted to see when and why some of these words were frequenlty used.
+Laslty we wanted to konw which of the most frequent words lead to increased user engagement.

 ## Data Collection